karx/karx.github.io/kaaro/README.md

 ![Kartik Image](https://avatars3.githubusercontent.com/u/7826138?s=400&u=9fb2c463d89472c513d0d0f47c77218f348a0a0b&v=4)

-Just after graduation in 2015, I worked for Bing Search Engine team for a couple of years and since then have been working on my own venture here in Noida.
+I graduated in 2015, and started working with the Bing Search Engine team - building and curating the Knowledge Graph Engine.

-We work as a product house, who also provide specialized services if and when needed, in the domain of Web Technologies and IoT.
+Post that, I setup my own venture in Noida - a product house in the domain of Web Technologies and IoT :: [अkriya](http://akriya.co.in/).

+Since 2022 - Happily married and moved to Bangalore.
+Enriching developer ecosystem @ Indus Appstore.

 I am an aspiring developer advocate, DIY enthusiast, a little extrovert and also a flexible opinionated guy.